 2. The surprise delivered by RMDs

-If you have a IRA, SEP IRA, Simple IRA, 403(b), 457(b), profit sharing plans, or qualified retirement plan (this does not apply to Roth IRAs), reaching age 70 ½ causes you to enter into a new world of forced income.
-At 70 ½ (not for 2020 due to the CARES Act enacted due to the Coronavirus, plus retirees who reach age 70 ½ in the second half of 2019, meaning they will not turn 72 until 2021 or later, have had the RMD age raised to 72 by the SECURE Act passed in 2019) for those you are required by law to begin taking what are commonly referred to a RMDs, Required Minimum Distributions.
+If you have a IRA, SEP IRA, Simple IRA, 403(b), 457(b), profit sharing plans, or qualified retirement plan (this does not apply to Roth IRAs), reaching age 70 ½ caused you to enter into a new world of forced income.
+It used to be that at age 70 ½ RMDs were mandatory.
+Several changes in federal law since then have altered that age for some – check with your financial adviser or give us a call and we will help you figure out when RMDs begin for you.
 An IRS FAQ on RMDs can be reached by clicking here.
 That site has multiple links including links to worksheets for calculating your RMDs.

 This is extremely important since the IRS imposes severe penalties for a person’s failure to take the RMD.
-The penalty you may have to pay on the amount not distributed as required is a 50% excise tax.
+The penalty you may have to pay on the amount not distributed as required can be a 50% excise tax.

 It really is not that difficult for many people who are dependent upon their retirement accounts by age 70 because they will likely be drawing out enough, but the trap lies in wait for those with multiple retirement accounts, IRAs, etc. Your accountant, financial adviser or someone willing to study the requirements of the tax code can and should set up a schedule for withdrawing funds so that you do not miss any account or fail to withdraw an adequate amount from each.